Akhiya: Disposition and beliefs

 The men of the brotherhood were generally very well-mannered and generous as they ascribed to the ideas of chivalry and virtue put forth in the Futuuwa.
 Ibn Battuta described them as “men so eager to welcome strangers, so prompt to serve food and to satisfy the wants of others, and so ready to suppress injustice and kill tyrannical agents of police and the miscreants who join with them.”
 Many of the brotherhoods formed their fellowship through documents similar to a “futuwwatnames” which preached virtues like modesty, self-control and denial.

 Influence

 The brotherhoods had an important role in the formation of early Ottoman society and in the creation of the janissaries.
 During times of transition in the central government, the Akhi would take control of their city and try to avoid too much damage as the power transitioned to the next regime.
 They would also control much of the trade and production in the town, thus having a solid control on the economic regulation.
 They were essentially the Ottomans “clean up force” as they would move into a town and settle it.
 They held such tremendous power in some places that local Christian guilds were often forced to merge with the brotherhoods for their own livelihoods.
-This allowed the brotherhoods to quickly take control of the areas urban areas.
+This allowed the brotherhoods to quickly take control of the urban areas.